ektas0330/cell-segmentation/README.md

 * Implementation of the Lovasz Softmax loss is as provided by [Maxim Berman](https://github.com/bermanmaxim/LovaszSoftmax).

 ## Citation
-Please cite the following paper if the code is found useful.
+Please cite the following paper if the code is useful.

 ```bash
 @article{samani2019deep,